go101/immutable-value-proposal/README.md

    In other words, a value of any genre can be assigned to another value of any genre, if the two values are both of no-reference types, as long as they satisfy other old assignment requirements.

-Please note that, although a value **can't be modified through `*.fixed` values which are referencing it** (the core principle of the proposal), it
-**might be modified through other `*.normal` values which are referencing it**.
-(Yes, this proposal doesn't solve all problems.)
-In other words, the immutabilities provided by this proposal are not new ways to avoid data races.

 The section to the next will list the detailed rules for values of all kinds of types.
 Those rules are much straightforward and anticipated.
-**They are derived from the above mentioned basic assignment/binding rules.**
+**They are derived from the above mentioned principle and basic assignment/binding rules.**

 Please note, the immutability semantics in this proposal is different from the `const` semantics in C/C++.
 For example, a value declared as `var p ***int.fixed` in this proposal is